Civil Society comprises the relationships and

 used to distinguish a person in civil society from military personnel or state

-officials, or the notion of a civil offence in law which is an offence between
+officials, or a civil offence in law which is an offence between

 persons in civil society rather than a criminal matter.
 Civil society is made up